jackgoza/CS5551_Labs/README.md

 # To login
 click "login"->username="admin" password="admin"

+# To test the OAuth functionality
+put your oauth credintials in src/app/app.component.ts then go test it.
+Google works every time.
+Facebook is kinda wonky

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).